ChrisWhealy/wasm_sha256/docs/debugging_wasm.md

 I did this calling the `$log_msg` function in WAT passing in an arbitrary step number, a message id and the `i32` value to be displayed.

-The step and message id numbers must correspond to the values declared in `./utils/log_utils.mjs` in tyhe `Map`s `stepNames` and `stepDetails`.
+The step and message id numbers must correspond to the values declared in `./utils/log_utils.mjs` in the `Map`s `stepNames` and `stepDetails`.

-E.G. The log message for step 9, message id 17 will display the number are command lines arguments like this
+E.G. The log message for step 9, message id 17 will display the number of command lines arguments:

 ```wat
 (call $log_msg (i32.const 9) (i32.const 17) (local.get $argc))